JoeBarnett1224/NumericalMethodsCalculator/README.md

 - Function (string): Function with independent variables x and y.
 See [Supported Constants and Functions](#Supported-Constants-and-Functions).

-- a (float): The x-value where the initial condition is specified
+- a (float): The x-value where the initial condition is specified.

 - b (float): The x-value where the solution of the ODE is approximated.